christophermadsen/snow-crystals/README.md

 ## Getting Started

-First make sure you have a version of Python 3 and all the prerequisite packages (see below) installed.

 Our code offer 3 ways of viewing the formation of a snow crystal: A real time animation of the crystal lattice in the simulation over time, a final drawing at the end of the simulation and a series of experiments with optional drawing.

 To choose which of the 3 ways you'd like to execute, run the **main.py** file in your terminal with: